 (t) All boats lifted and stored in Boathouses shall be restricted, by tie (rope, chain, chord, etc.), or by obstruction (bar, pole, post, etc.), from floating outside of the Boathouse perimeter.
 All smaller watercraft (jet skis, paddle boats, kayaks, canoes, etc.) shall be similarly secured from floating untethered.

 (u) If residential property remains unoccupied for a period extending more than three (3) days, boats stored in On-Water Facilities shall be lifted and kept at their maximum height.
-Additionally, boats containing bimini tops, wakeboard/speaker towers, or any other obstructions that would prevent the boat from rising as high as possible in the boat slip must be lower or remove such obstructions before the boat is lifted.
+Additionally, boats containing bimini tops, wakeboard/speaker towers, or any other obstructions that would prevent the boat from rising as high as possible in the boat slip must be lowered or such obstructions removed before the boat is lifted.

 (v) The District reserves the right, in its sole discretion, to further restrict On-Water Facilities on the Lake if placement of the On-Water Facility: creates a hazard to navigation; results in a nuisance; impairs the District’s ability to operate and maintain the Lake; or interferes with or restricts access to adjacent properties or other Boathouses.
 Due to the unique nature of Boathouses, such facilities shall be evaluated on a case by case basis and the District reserves the right to establish appropriate restrictions, limitations, and requirements.